 Amazing Amadablam View from Pangboche Top Way to Dingboche

-Day 6: From Tengboche Monastery to Dingboche Sherpa Villages, today we need to trek 550 meters more high-altitude walk.Morning views of Everest and the magnificent Ama Dablam.
+Day 6:From Tengboche Monastery to Dingboche Sherpa Villages, today we need to trek 550 meters higher in altitude.
+Morning views of Everest and the magnificent Ama Dablam.
 Our walk begins with a descent for a few hours to the bridge over the Imjatse River.
 After crossing the bridge, we continue through open country where tree lines disappear, leaving behind only sparse vegetation and juniper bushes.
 We’ll then take a gentle uphill path for a while, leading us to Pangboche village, situated at 3,900 meters.

 This is the last permanent village before reaching Dingboche and beyond.
 From Pangboche, we embark on a slow climb to Somara for lunch, then continue walking on pleasant terrain, culminating in the final ascent to Dingboche Sherpa village, where we will stay overnight.
 Dingboche lies in the Imja Valley and offers picturesque panoramic views of snow-capped mountains, including the North Face of Ama Dablam.
-"Included in the standard service are breakfast, lunch, dinner, and lodging".
+"Included in the standard service are breakfast, lunch, dinner, and lodging.

 A Stunning view from Nangkartshang Hill, 5083 m